James I of Scotland: Relations with the church

-Highland problem
+Problems in the Highlands

-The king called a general council in July 1428 in Perth to raise funds for an expedition into the Highlands against the semi-autonomous Lord of the Isles.
-The council initially resisted granting James the funds — even with royal support from the powerful Earls of Mar and Atholl — but eventually gave in to the king's wishes.
-Although it seemed that an all-out attack on the Gaels of the north was not the king's intention, James had resolved to use a degree of force to strengthen royal authority.
+In July 1428, the king convened a general council at Perth to obtain finance for an expedition to the Highlands against the semi-autonomous Lord of the Isles.
+The council initially resisted granting James the funds—even with royal support from the powerful Earls of Mar and Atholl—but eventually gave in to the king's wishes.
+Although it seemed that an all-out attack on the Gaels of the north was not the king's intention, James had resolved to use some force to strengthen royal authority.
 He told the assembly:

 I shall go and see whether they have fulfilled the required service; I shall go I say and I will not return while they default.
 I will chain them so that they are unable to stand and lie beneath my feet.

 The leaders of the Gaelic kindreds in the north and west were summoned by James ostensibly to a sitting of parliament in Inverness.
-Of those assembled the king arrested around 50 of them including Alexander, the third Lord of the Isles, and his mother, Mariota, Countess of Ross, around 24 August.
-A few were executed but the remainder, except Alexander and his mother, were quickly released.

-During Alexander's captivity, James attempted to split Clann Dòmhnall — Alexander's uncle John Mór was approached by an agent of the king to take the clan leadership but he refused to have any dealings with the king while his nephew was held prisoner led to John Mór's arrest and murder by the king's agent.
+Of those assembled, the king arrested around 50, including Alexander, the third Lord of the Isles, and his mother, Mariota, Countess of Ross, around 24 August.
+A few were executed, but the remainder, except for Alexander and his mother, were quickly released.
+During Alexander's captivity, James attempted to split Clann Dòmhnall—Alexander's uncle John Mór was approached by an agent of the king to take the clan leadership, but his refusal to have any dealings with the king while his nephew was held prisoner led to John Mór's attempted arrest and death.

 Seal of Alexander, Earl of Ross and Lord of the Isles.

 The king's need for allies in the west and north led him to soften his approach towards the Lord of the Isles and, hoping that Alexander would now become a loyal servant of the crown, he was given his freedom.
-Alexander, probably under pressure from his close kinsmen Donald Balloch, John Mór's son, and Alasdair Carrach of Lochaber, led an attack on the castle and burgh of Inverness in the spring of 1429.
-The crisis deepened when a fleet from the Lordship was dispatched to bring James the Fat back from Ulster 'to convey him home that he might be king'.
-With James's intention to form an alliance with the Ulster O'Donnells of Tyreconnell against the MacDonalds, the English distrusted the Scottish king's motives and tried to bring James the Fat to England.
+Alexander, probably under pressure from his close kinsman Donald Balloch, John Mór's son, and Alasdair Carrach of Lochaber, led a rebellion by attacking the castle and burgh of Inverness in spring 1429.
+The crisis deepened when a fleet from the Lordship was dispatched to bring James the Fat back from Ulster "to convey him home that he might be king".
+With James's intention to form an alliance with the Ulster O'Donnells of Tyreconnell against the MacDonalds, the English suspected the Scottish king's motives, and tried to bring James the Fat to England.
 Before he could become an active player, James the Fat died suddenly, releasing James to prepare for decisive action against the Lordship.